 A smart speaker that's child-friendly

 Weight: 163g | Size: 32 x 84 x 84 mm | Drivers: 0.6" tweeter | Aux-out: Yes | Screen size: no screen

 - Shields your children from inappropriate content

 - Basic product

 This child-friendly version of the Echo Dot is essentially the same device, but with the features simplified for the younger audience.
 It comes in a colourful rubber case and is accompanied by a colourful comic-book guide.
 Plus the Echo Dot Kids version of Alexa behaves more like a parent, praising the child, for example, for saying 'please' and 'thank you', and shielding them from inappropriate content.
-Not yet released in the UK at time of writing, the device comes with a year's free subscription to the FreeTime Unlimited kid-focused service in the US, which includes curated content from partners like Nickelodeon, National Geographic and Disney, including things like family friendly radio stations and tailored alarms from well-known characters.
+Not yet released in the UK at the time of writing, the device comes with a year's free subscription to the FreeTime Unlimited kid-focused service in the US, which includes curated content from partners like Nickelodeon, National Geographic, and Disney, including things like family-friendly radio stations and tailored alarms from well-known characters.